wubowen416/qvc-clean/README.md

 |--...
 ```

-You should also have two reference files containing a list of the files in `jvs_wav_preprocessed`, as shown in `datasets/jvs/jvs_preprocessed_train.txt` and `datasets/jvs/jvs_preprocessed_val.txt`.
-These files are used in training to refer to audio files in `jvs_wav_preprocessed`.
+There are two reference files (`datasets/jvs/jvs_preprocessed_{train/val}.txt`) containing a list of files in `jvs_wav_preprocessed`, which are used to refer to audio files for training.

-Note that in our reference files, the root path is set to `data/jvs`.
+Note that in the reference files, the root path for audios is set to `data/jvs`.
 If you wish to use them directly, please place the preprocessed dataset `jvs_wav_preprocessed` under `data/jvs`.
 If you decided to use your own reference files, please change the file paths for reference files in the training config file, e.g., in `configs/qvc_hubert.json`, change `data/training_files` and `data/validation_files` to your own file path.

 ### Preprocess audio files